gusl/CalibrationCurves/README.md

 presumably using isotonic splines, but we don't need to be concerned with this.

+Our bootstrap confidence intervals (CIs) can use one of several
+methods:
+- cgam's built-in CIs, does not enforce monotonicity.
-Our bootstrap confidence intervals (CIs) are based on empirical quantiles of the bootstrap at each X level.
+- empirical quantiles of the bootstrap at each X level.

-If we simply bootstrap, we miss out smoothing
+-- which may or may not be smoothed, e.g. with augmentation standing in as a "prior".
+Note that smoothing does not guarantee quantiles will be monotonic, since the endpoints tend to have smaller sample sizes.

 <img src="https://latex.codecogs.com/png.image?\dpi{110}&space;\bg_black&space;\int_0^\infty%20f^\theta(x)%20dx">